CLSherrod/clsherrod.github.io/_pages/whodefinesyou.md

 title: Who Defines You – A Referral-Only Web Agency
 permalink: /whodefinesyou/
 ---
-# Who Defines You – A Referral-Only Web Agency

 We’ve been building on the web since the early days—always with a focus on creative solutions, practical systems, and long-term results.
 Our work has evolved alongside the internet itself:

 * **1999** – HTML & PHPNuke web development